 If you’re someone who only feels accomplished when you get to check things off your list, have I got some good news for you.

-Here’s how I’ve done it.
+Here’s how I did it.

 Until I planned how to plan.
 I know.
 Crazy type-A meta.
 But stick with me.
 Because it seriously started to work.